Leela-Passion/realtime-rides-pipeline/README.md

 ## 💬 Contact

 If you like this project or want to collaborate, feel free to reach out!
-I’m always open to data engineering, analytics engineering, and dashboard projects.